Art & Design

 The Augmented History project investigates the forgotten history of Reynolds Coliseum as a major cultural center for the city of Raleigh, NC and seeks to preserve this cultural history through the use of emerging technology in Augmented Reality.

-The scope of this project is to visualize the data behind the data of a Wikipedia page.
-Who creates and edits these pages?
-Who views them?
+Who creates and edits Wikipedia?
+Who views it?
 And, what does this tell us about the context of the information we so often take for granted?
-The following graphs each bring to life a different aspect of the data behind Wikipedia’s entry for “Imperialism,” so that we might be able to read the story between the lines.
+The following graphics bring to life different aspects of the data behind Wikipedia’s entry for “Imperialism,” so that we might be able to read the story between the lines.

 The United States of Diaspora

 This infographic is part of a project to both investigate the causes of immigration to the United States, and to better understand the people who choose to come here.